ben-razor/planet-xtax-evm/README.md

 ### Time

-The structure of planets is determined by the planet schemas active during a time period.
+The structure of planets is determined by the planet schemas active during that time period.

 Schemas will be added and removed across time leading to varied structures throughout space.

 Planets created with short lasting schemas will have higher rarity.

-## Explorer
+## Planet Explorer

 When a new planet is created it can be seached in the explorer.

 Planets in the explorer act as outposts to allow instant travel between galaxies.

 Clicking a planet takes you straight to that galaxy.

 ## Tools and Platforms

-* Planet XtaX is designed to run on modern desktop web browsers
+* Planet XtaX runs on modern desktop web browsers
-* In this version, MetaMask is needed to connect to Evmos
+* In this version, MetaMask is needed to connect to the Evmos blockchain

 ## Architecture

-As planets and cells are created on
+As planets and cells are created in a client browser.
+A system is needed to verify the information before creating the NFT on Evmos.

+Planet XtaX uses the following architecure to achieve this:

 ![System Architecture](https://raw.githubusercontent.com/ben-razor/planet-xtax-evm/main/assets/images/infographic/mint-overview.png)

+## Properties

+* This version of Planet XtaX is an alpha version of the **Builder** component
+* As galaxies are built they create environments for games and creative tools to be created on

+* Evmos is an open blockchain.
+Anybody will be able to build applications on the created Galaxies
+* Evmos records ownership.
+* Creators can be rewarded when their planets are interacted with in those applications

+Planet XtaX is a completely open system for everybody to interact with with minimum friction.

+It is hoped that this removal of friction and barriers can allow big adoption of the XtaX Universe.

+## Future Development

+* Efficiency and stability improvements
+* User and security testing
+* Mainnet alpha release
+* Simple demo applications built upon universe
+* Many secret features!

 ## Contracts